-How much iodine do we need?
+How much iodine people need

-The Nutrient Reference Values for Australia and New Zealand recommend the following daily intake of iodine.
+The Nutrient Reference Values for Australia and New Zealand recommend the following daily intake of iodine:

 Why some people don’t get enough iodine

 Some Australian children – especially those in Victoria, Tasmania and New South Wales – don’t get quite enough iodine.

-Too much iodine is dangerous
+Too much iodine

-Some people are more sensitive to excessive iodine intake, which might cause difficulties with their thyroids.
+Some people are more sensitive to excessive iodine intake, which might cause difficulties with their thyroid glands.
 Some medications and supplements might also contain high doses of iodine.